Correlation-Weighted Multi-Reward Optimization for Compositional Generation: Method

 \textbf{Object Existence Reward.} For each object specification in $\mathcal{C}$, we extract the specific text corresponding to the `object' key in $\mathcal{C}$ and feed it as a prompt into a segmentation model (\eg, SAM 3~\cite{carion2025sam}) to perform text-guided instance object detection.
 Let $\mathcal{O}_i$ denote the set of detected instances for object $i$.
 For each valid instance, we extract its bounding box $b$ and segmentation mask $m$.
 Based on these detections, we assign a binary existence reward:

 Crucially, the extracted bounding boxes and masks serve as the precise foundation for subsequent localized evaluations, effectively isolating entities from background noise.

-\textbf{Attribute-Level Reward.} For visual attributes such as color, texture, shape, and style, we measure semantic alignment using OpenCLIP-H~\cite{cherti2023reproducible}.
-To isolate the target object from background noise, we extract the image feature $f_{\text{img}}(x \odot b_i)$ from the cropped region by the bounding box $b_i$.
-We maintain a predefined candidate set for each category (\eg, color: \{red, green, blue\}) and obtain a robust text feature $f_{\text{text}}$ by averaging template embeddings for the target attribute.
-The reward $r^{\text{attr}}_{i}$ is the clamped cosine similarity between the cropped image and text features:
+\textbf{Zero-shot Classifier based Contrastive Reward for Attribute Reward.} For visual attributes such as color, texture, shape, and style, we measure semantic alignment using a zero-shot classifier (\ie, OpenCLIP-H~\cite{cherti2023reproducible}).
+To isolate the target object from background noise, we extract the image feature $f_{\text{img}}(x \odot b_i)$ from the cropped region defined by the bounding box $b_i$, where $x$ is the generated image and $b_i$ is the bounding box of the target object.
+For each attribute category $k$ (e.g., color), we maintain a predefined candidate set $\mathcal{V}_k$ (e.g., {red, green, blue}).
+Let $f_v$ denote the normalized text feature corresponding to candidate attribute $v \in \mathcal{V}_k$.
+We compute similarities between the image feature and all candidate attributes, and use a softmax classifier to estimate the probability of the target attribute $v^*$ specified in the prompt.
+The attribute reward is defined as:

+Additional details on the construction and normalization of the candidate text features are provided in the Appendix~\ref{sec:multi_reward}.

-For numerical constraints, instead of a binary penalty such as object existence, we propose a differentiable heuristic based on count deviation.
+\textbf{BBox based Reward.} For numerical reward, instead of a binary penalty such as object existence, we propose a differentiable heuristic based on count deviation.
 Given the detected count $c_i = |\mathcal{O}_i|$ and the target count $c^*_i$, the reward is formulated as:

 Similarly, size attributes (\eg, {huge}, {tiny}) are evaluated using a rank-based inverse squared decay over the areas of all detected objects in the scene.

-\textbf{Spatial-Relation Reward.} For specified spatial relations between objects $i$ and $j$, we formulate geometric heuristics to assign partial scores ($1.0$, $0.5$, or $0.0$) based on alignment constraints.
+For specified spatial relations between objects $i$ and $j$, we formulate geometric heuristics to assign partial scores ($1.0$, $0.5$, or $0.0$) based on alignment constraints.

 Notably, for 3D depth relations (\eg, in front of, behind), we leverage the depth estimation from Depth Anything 3~\cite{lin2025depth} to extract a normalized depth map $\mathcal{D}(x)$.
 We compute the average depth $\bar{d}_i$ within the masked region $m_i$:

 The depth-based relation reward seamlessly incorporates a tolerance margin $\epsilon$ to account for estimation noise.
 For instance, the reward for $i$ being \textit{in front of} $j$ is formulated as: